 Guppies, Mollies, Platies, Swordtails, etc.

-There are four Families of freshwater fish that are considered livebearers, this care sheet deals with the Family Poeciliidae which includes mollies, platies, swordtails, guppies and mosquito fish.
+There are four Families of freshwater fish that are considered livebearers.
+This care guide deals with the Family Poeciliidae, which includes mollies, platies, swordtails, guppies and mosquito fish.
 They are called livebearers because the females retain their eggs until they are fully developed and give birth to free-swimming fry.
 Over the years, livebearers have been selectively bred to create a host of different colors, body shapes and fin types.
-Because they tend to be peaceful, colorful and hardy, they make great beginner fish, and for many experienced aquarists their first aquarium fish was some type of livebearer.
+They make great beginner fish because they tend to be peaceful, colorful and hardy.
+For many experienced aquarists, their first aquarium fish was some type of livebearer.

 Natural Habitat for Livebearers